arizonaCameraLab/ASDP_Render_Module/README.md

 and then reboot.

+Then run the following: `sudo systemctl mask sleep.target suspend.target hibernate.target hybrid-sleep.target`
+to prevent the system from suspending or sleeping when inactive.

 On Windows it requires GLEW to be installed.
 Pre-built binaries are available for many systems at https://github.com/nigels-com/glew/releases/tag/glew-2.2.0